MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ### Azure AD Multi-Factor Authentication as extra authentication to Office 365

 Azure AD Multi-Factor Authentication adapter for AD FS enables your users to do MFA on AD FS.
-To secure your Azure AD resource, it's recommended you require MFA through a [Conditional Access policy](/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
+To secure your Azure AD resource, you should require MFA through a [Conditional Access policy](/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
 You must also set the domain setting `SupportsMfa` to `$True` and [emit the multipleauthn claim](/azure/active-directory/authentication/howto-mfa-adfs#secure-azure-ad-resources-using-ad-fs) when a user performs two-step verification successfully.

 As described previously, any AD FS user who isn't registered (hasn't yet configured MFA verification information) should be prompted to configure verification information.
 To prompt unregistered users, you can use a customized AD FS error page to direct users to [https://aka.ms/mfasetup](https://aka.ms/mfasetup) and configure verification information.
-After it's configured, the user can reattempt their AD FS sign-in.
+After configuration, the user can reattempt their AD FS sign-in.

 ## Prerequisites

-The following prerequisites are required when using Azure AD Multi-Factor Authentication for authentication with AD FS:
+The following prerequisites are required when you use Azure AD Multi-Factor Authentication for authentication with AD FS:

 - [An Azure subscription with Azure Active Directory](https://azure.microsoft.com/pricing/free-trial/).
 - [Azure AD Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks).

 > [!NOTE]
 > Azure AD and Azure AD Multi-Factor Authentication are included in Azure AD Premium and the Enterprise Mobility Suite (EMS).
-You do not need individual subscriptions if you have either of these applications installed.
+You don't need individual subscriptions if you have either of these applications installed.

 - A Windows Server 2016 AD FS on-premises environment.
   - The server needs to be able to communicate with the following URLs over port 443.